kyzira/LabelStudio-with-SAM2/Readme.md

-# Setting Up Label Studio with SAM2 on Local Storage
+# Setting Up Label Studio with SAM2

 This guide will walk you through setting up Label Studio on Ubuntu using WSL and SAM2 with Label Studio ML Backend on Windows.
 My User is called k3000, just replace it with your User.